bbinvt/project-group-4/README.md

 - User/critic score by games/genres
 - Sales by genre by region

-# Deliverable 2: Building and Assembling the Pieces
+# Building and Assembling the Pieces

 ## Important Candidate Features
 Through R, we saw that the statistically important features are as follows: